 The Ninja SS201 is a fairly bulky full-size blender.
 It's roughly as tall as the Ninja Foodi Power Pitcher System, and its base is slightly bigger.
 You can store it directly on your kitchen counter or in a spacious cupboard.

 The Ninja SS201 is mediocre for processing small batches of fibrous ingredients.
-It takes a while and ingredients like kale aren't fully processed, resulting in a grainy puree.
+It takes a while, and ingredients like kale aren't fully processed, resulting in a grainy puree.
 Unlike many Ninja blenders, like the Ninja Foodi Power Βlender & Processor System or theNinja Professional Plus Blender DUO with Auto-iQ, it doesn't come with any personal jars that might do a better job of processing smaller amounts of ingredients.

 According to the manual, the 'Bowl' setting doubles as a cleaning cycle if you run it with hot water and soap in the jar.
-You can also press the 'Pulse' button and release it as you see fit to blend in short intervals.
-There's also manual mode, which allows you to choose the speed yourself.
-The blender doesn't display a timer for that mode but shuts off automatically after 60 seconds.